Skip to contents

 semmcci

-Monte Carlo confidence intervals for free and defined parameters in models fitted in the structural equation modeling package lavaan can be generated using the semmcci package.
-The package has two main functions, namely, MC() and MCStd().
-The output of lavaan is passed as the first argument to the MC() function to generate Monte Carlo confidence intervals.
-Monte Carlo confidence intervals for the standardized estimates can also be generated by passing the output of the MC() function to the MCStd() function.
+Monte Carlo confidence intervals for free and defined parameters Monte Carlo confidence intervals for free and defined parameters in models fitted in the structural equation modeling package lavaan can be generated using the semmcci package.
+The package has three main functions, namely, MC(), MCMI(), and MCStd().
+The output of lavaan is passed as the first argument to the MC() function or the MCMI() function to generate Monte Carlo confidence intervals.
+Monte Carlo confidence intervals for the standardized estimates can also be generated by passing the output of the MC() function or the MCMI() function to the MCStd() function.
+A description of the package and code examples are presented in Pesigan and Cheung (2024: https://doi.org/10.3758/s13428-023-02114-4).

 References